isha300/CarsMarketplace/README.md

 # cars-marketplace

 ## App Description
-Mobile application integrating an API and Analytics to drive car purchases for the Red Ventures Case Competition.
+Mobile application integrating an API and Firebase for Google Analytics to drive car purchases for the Red Ventures Case Competition

 ### App Walkthrough
 Advanced search page and filter by body type (sedan)